“If you can sail to Catalina,” someone once said to me, “you can sail around the world.” — From Where We Sail

 The Lanes sometimes worked along the way to shore up their dwindling savings.
 Dianne describes the best job of her life as the four months she spent as a reporter and photographer for the Marshall Islands Journal.
 Robb was a skilled electrician as well as an expert on boat repairs.

 They often swapped services or simply performed favors.
-Once they transported a dead body in a large coffin and a live pig which had the bad luck of falling overboard but was ultimately rescued.
+Once, they were hired to transport a dead body in a large coffin and a live pig which had the bad luck of falling overboard but was ultimately rescued.

 When their stay extended into months, Annie was enrolled in local or private schools in Australia, New Zealand, Tuvalu, Marshall Islands, and South Africa.
 Alex, who was high school age by the time they reached the Marshall Islands, flew back to his mother in Chicago where he would finish those crucial years.